 Robert is past President of the board of directors for the Center for Nonviolent Communication.
 He is a certified trainer for the Center for Nonviolent Communication and a trainer at many NVC Intensive International Trainings.
 He is a former assessor in North America for certifying NVC Trainers.

 Originally from Dayton, Ohio, Phyllis held executive positions in non-profit, performing arts organizations for 27 years.
 In Dayton, she co-founded, developed and directed CITYFOLK, an award winning, multi-cultural performing arts presenting organization for 18 years.
 She served as the Executive Director of the Dayton Contemporary Dance Company from 1999 to 2003.
 In 2003, Phyllis moved to Chicago and worked as the Executive Director of Luna Negra Dance Theater, a Latino contemporary dance company through the end of 2006.

 In February 2007, Phyllis moved to Prescott, Arizona to work with Robert Gonzales at the Prescott Center for Nonviolent Communication.
 Phyllis is Robert’s full time assistant, managing the day-to-day business administration of the Center and coordinating his national and international trainings.
 Phyllis moved to Portland, Oregon in 2010 along with Robert and is continuing in the same capacity with the Center for Living Compassion.

 Maura has a background in mental health and wellness, graduating with a master’s degree in clinical psychology from Antioch University in 2010.
 She has worked in administration in both the educational and mental health fields as well.

-Maura has been studying and practicing NVC since 2005 when she was introduced to compassionate communication through a two-day workshop lead by Marshall Rosenberg.
-She is currently in the 2012/2013 LIFE Program class, and continuing studies in related and specialized areas of psychology.
+Maura has been studying and practicing NVC since 2005 when she was introduced to compassionate communication through a two-day workshop led by Marshall Rosenberg.
+She was in the 2012/2013 US LIFE Program class, and continues to study in related and specialized areas of body-based depth work.